NLAFET/SpLLT/doc/source/install.rst

 among `OpenMP <http://www.openmp.org/>`_, `StarPU
 <http://starpu.gforge.inria.fr/>`_ and `Parsec
 <https://bitbucket.org/icldistcomp/parsec>`_ that can be set using the
-:code:`-DRUNTIME` option when running the cmake command
+:code:`-DRUNTIME` option when running the cmake command.

 Support
 =======